apache/sedona/docs/api/flink/Constructor.md

 ## ST_GeomFromWKB

-Introduction: Construct a Geometry from WKB string or Binary
+Introduction: Construct a Geometry from WKB string or Binary.
+This function also supports EWKB format.

 Format:
 `ST_GeomFromWKB (Wkb:string)`